smetj/pyseps/README.rst

 ----

 - Also allow exchange definition in query to queue mapping.
-- Figure out a way to autocreate queue when the message is non routable.
+- Figure out a way to autocreate queues when the message is non routable.
+- Provide API and CLI to control pyseps setup.
+- Federate searches in a tree structure over different nodes to scale out. (hmm)
 - Tests
-- Federate searches in a tree structure over different nodes to scale out. (hmm)
 - ...